TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 ### Cmd: save-style

+After setting the bibliograpy entry styles, run this command so the style is saved.
+That way it can be restored, if the odt file is recreated.

 ### Cmd: update-style

+Replace the bibliograpy entry styles from the styles saved with save-style.

 ### Cmd: status

+Report on the size of tables and files.
+Also list what needs to be updated.

 ### Cmd: clean

+Remove temporary files.
+This will also remove the DB password cache file.

 ### Cmd: version

+Report the current bib version.
+Include this in any bug reports.

 ### Cmd: add, edit

+Run: \$EDITOR biblio.txt &

 ### Cmd: help

+Show the libre-bib manual in a browser window.

 ------------------------------------------------------------------------